How to Track Form Submissions Without Google Analytics

 Source: MarketingProfs form conversion benchmarks

-These numbers matter because small improvements have outsized effects.
-Expedia once discovered that a single confusing "Company" field on their checkout form was costing them $12 million per year.
-Users were entering their bank name instead of skipping the optional field, causing address verification to fail.
-They removed the field.
-Revenue went up by $12 million annually.
+Small changes here have big effects.
+Expedia once discovered that one confusing "Company" field on their checkout form was costing them $12 million a year.
+People typed their bank name instead of skipping the optional field, address verification failed, and the sale died.
+They deleted the field.
+Profit went up by $12 million a year.

 You can't optimize what you don't track.